HarshDolhare/HarshDolhare.github.io/index.md

         		<h1>About me....</h1>
 				<p> I currently live in Mumbai but I hail from Nagpur, a city in central India,  also known as Orange City.
-				I like to read but these days netflix doesn't allow me to do it (:p).
+				I like to read but these days netflix doesn't allow me to do it (:P).
 I code sometimes.
 			</p>

 			<p> As of now I have explored the areas of Deep Learning and Natural Language Processing.</p>